Become a Counselor in Arizona

 Duplicate License: $25

-Arizona LPC licenses must be renewed every two years.
-Renewal involves submitting the appropriate fees (see above) and completing an application available on the state Board of Behavioral Health Examiners website, which includes a statement of Continuing Education hours.
+Arizona licensure for professional counseling must be renewed every two years.
+Renewal involves submitting the appropriate fees, completion of 30 continuing education credits, and a completed application available on the state Board of Behavioral Health Examiners website.

 For Applicants Already Licensed in Other States

-The Arizona State Board of Behavioral Health Examiners can issue an LPC license “by endorsement” to applicants who hold a current license to practice professional counseling in another jurisdiction that has requirements for licensure that meet or supersede its own.
-For more details on licensure by endorsement, see the Board’s website.
+The Arizona State Board of Behavioral Health Examiners can issue a professional counseling licensure “by endorsement” to applicants who hold a current license to practice professional counseling in another jurisdiction that has requirements for licensure that meet or supersede its own.
+For more details on licensure by endorsement, see the Arizona State Board of Behavioral Health Examiners.

 Average Counselor Salary in Arizona